 India is blessed with various renewable energy sources.
 Wind energy is a prominent renewable energy source in India.
 Ministry of New and Renewable Energy (MNRE) has already estimated 103 GW* of wind energy potential.

 Wind energy has proven track record in India with 23,762 MW of installed capacity by the end of last financial year (31st March 2015).
-This five digit number has achieved from just 1,667 MW of installed capacity in year 2002.
-Major portion of capacity addition happened in 2011-12 with 3,197 MW of capacity addition in single year.
+This five digit number has achieved from just 1,667 MW of installed capacity in the year 2002.
+A major portion of capacity addition happened in 2011-12 with 3,197 MW of capacity addition in a single year.
 Tax benefits such as Accelerated Depreciation and Generation Based Incentive (GBI) are the growth enablers for wind energy sector in India.

 Wind energy distribution is not uniform across all states in India.
 Southern and western states have maximum wind capacity installed due to highest wind density and velocity.
 Tamil Nadu is leading state in terms of wind installations with 33% share in overall wind capacity installed in the country.
 Wind power plants in Tamil Nadu have generated 82 billion units cumulatively till the year 2013-14.
 Following graphs shows top five states in India with highest wind electricity generation: